korekontrol/docker-jnlp-slave-docker/README.md

 * `JENKINS_AGENT_NAME`: agent name, if not set as an argument

 ## Running docker inside docker
-If you want to use Jenkins in a container for building and running docker images, you must run docker inside docker.
-Two scenarios are possible - see: https://applatix.com/case-docker-docker-kubernetes-part/
+If you want to use Jenkins in a container for building and running docker images, you must run docker inside/outside docker.
+Two scenarios are possible - see: https://applatix.com/case-docker-docker-kubernetes-part/ Docker outside docker seems very slow...

 ## Configuration specifics
 ### Enabled JNLP protocols